 2. Virtually All Addiction Begins During Adolescence – Over 90%

-This is not just because adolescence is a period of experimentation and social challenge.
-Because all of the above drugs affect the brain, developing adolescent brains are more vulnerable.
+Many wise, older people think young kids get addicted because because adolescence is a period of experimentation and rebellion.
+On the contrary, addiction so often begins in adolescence because drugs affect the brain.
+Developing adolescent brains are more vulnerable.

 The adolescent brain (12 – 25) is more susceptible to drug effects than the adult brain.